AzureAD/passport-azure-ad/README.md

-# Windows Azure Active Directory Passport.js Plug-In
+# Microsoft Azure Active Directory Passport.js Plug-In
 =============

 passport-azure-ad is a collection of [Passport](http://passportjs.org/) Strategies to help you integrate with Azure Active Ditectory.
 It includes OpenID Connect, WS-Federation, and SAML-P authentication and authorization.
-These providers lets you integrate your Node app with Windows Azure AD so you can use its many features, including web single sign-on (WebSSO).
+These providers let you integrate your Node app with Microsoft Azure AD so you can use its many features, including web single sign-on (WebSSO), Endpoint Protection with OAuth, and JWT token issuance and validation.

 The code is based on Henri Bergius's [passport-saml](https://github.com/bergie/passport-saml) library and Matias Woloski's [passport-wsfed-saml2](https://github.com/auth0/passport-wsfed-saml2) library as well as Kiyofumi Kondoh's [passport-openid-google](https://github.com/kkkon/passport-google-openidconnect).